1.

 Also, we ask donors to be considerate of the books they donate; while we appreciate all donations, time spent weeding out unusable books is time we could otherwise spend responding to requests.
 If you aren't sure if a donation would be helpful, please ask!
 Also, please do not donate fiction unless it falls under the categories listed (we have more than we need!).

-Flyleaf wish list Quail Ridge wish list
+Flyleaf registry Quail Ridge registry

 Particularly in need.
 Last updated Jul 2023